-The Epson WorkForce Pro WF-7840 is great for family use.
-It has a fantastic scanner with a flatbed and a sheetfed that can perform automatic duplex scanning.
+The Epson WF-7840 is good for family use.
+It has a fantastic scanner with a flatbed and an automatic document feeder that can scan double-sided sheets automatically.
 It has a low cost-per-print for both color and black documents, and it has great color accuracy for casual photos.
 Sadly, photo quality is only okay, but it should be fine for occasional photo printing.

-The Epson WorkForce Pro WF-7840 is good for small or home offices.
+The Epson WF-7840 is good for small or home offices.
 It feels well-built and has a fantastic scanner that can perform duplex scanning and faxes.
 It prints black-only text documents fairly quickly, although the first page takes a while to print.
 It's affordable to print in both black and color ink; however, the black page yield is very low so you may need to replace the cartridge often.

-The Epson WorkForce Pro WF-7840 is great for students.
+The Epson WF-7840 is great for students.
 Although you may need to replace the ink often if you print regularly, the black ink cartridge is relatively affordable, which helps keep the cost-per-print low.
 It has a fantastic scanner and outstanding wireless connectivity options.
 Unfortunately, it doesn't have Bluetooth, and the first page takes a while to print.

-The Epson WorkForce Pro WF-7840 is good for black and white printing.
+The Epson WF-7840 is good for black and white printing.
 Although the printer yields a low amount of black text pages, its cost-per-print is still fairly low.
 However, you may need to replace the black cartridge often if you print large documents often.
 Luckily, high yield cartridges are available and should last longer, but we haven't tested them.
 Also, it's fast at printing black-only text pages.

-The Epson WorkForce Pro WF-7840 has great build quality and design, made of a sturdy-feeling plastic.
-It has two paper trays at the front and a third at the back, with width sliders to accommodate for different paper sizes.
+The Epson WorkForce Pro WF-7840 has great build quality and design, made of sturdy-feeling plastic.
+It has two paper trays at the front and a feeder at the back, with width sliders to accommodate different paper sizes.
 It provides good access to paper jams and ink cartridges, but the printer needs to be on to replace the cartridges.
 The scanner lid stays open on its own, and its hinges can be lifted high enough to scan thicker items.
 The maintenance box that stores flushed ink is easily accessible from inside the printer, but it needs to be replaced once it's full.

 Unfortunately, our unit makes many creaking and squeaking noises while printing.
 Also, the cartridge bay lid damper isn't very good as the final inch slams down.

 The cost-per-print is great.
 The costs remain relatively low over time, but it may quickly add up if you print in color often.
 If you want a much lower cost-per-print, check out the HP PageWide Pro 577dw.

 The Epson WorkForce Pro WF-7840 has decent photo printing quality.
 Photos look a little grainy and there's some banding present in gray areas, but otherwise, it produces good detail.
 If you need a wide-format printer but want something that prints better-looking photos, check out the Epson WorkForce Pro WF-7310.